MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/summarize-budgetline-during-import.md

     3. This is to ensure that budget lines are summarized in a way where the actual matching would be succesful which runs based on **Budget match priority**

 > [!NOTE]
-> Budget match priority are by default defined at project parameters level.
-In case a match priority is defined at a project level, the match priority at project would take the precedence.
+> Budget match priorities for both cost & sales budget lines are by default defined at project parameters level.
+In case budget match priorities are defined at a project level, the match priority at project would take the precedence.
 For more information, see the [budget match priority](budget-line-match-priority.md),  section.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]